bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 ## 📅 About the day
 The interview was mostly a one-day process - from morning to late evening.
 I actually liked how the whole process got over in the same day.
 First, they asked us to gather in a meeting room and explained the machine coding task (1st round).
 Next rounds were ps/ds (problem solving + data structure), UI + Javascript round and finally, manager round.
 There is probably one more system design round for UI 2 and above.

-There was quite a few hours of gap in between every round.
-It wasn't clear at all when your name is going to come up or which round is going on currently.
-Some people legit started watching movies in between 🍿.
+There was a lot of waiting in between every round.
+It wasn't clear when your name is going to come up, or which round is going on currently.
+Some people legit started watching movies 🍿 in between.
-Lunch and snacks were arranged for all interviewees.
+Lunch and snack was arranged by HR.
 You can go the cafeteria (not free) if you want to.

 ## 🛠 Machine coding (MC)